Skip to main content

 To edit an exclusion:

-Find and select the exclusions you want to update.
+2. Select the exclusion you want to update.

-In the modal that appears, update the exclusion details (such as requirements, duration, or reason).
+3. In the modal, update the requirements, duration, or reason.

-Drata applies updates during the next Autopilot sync.
+4. Save your changes.
+Drata applies the update on the next Autopilot sync.

 Archive personnel exclusions